 The payoffs of the seller and every buyer are of the quasi-linear form standard in mechanism design, which implies that they are risk neutral.
+In particular, given that the value of the good for the seller is zero, the seller's payoff is equal to the expected discounted payments that the buyers make, while the payoff of each buyers is equal to the discounted value of the good from his perspective, conditional on him winning it, minus his discounted expected payments to the seller and minus his discounted cost of acquiring information.
 In any period t, the discount factor for the payoff available in the next period is $\delta_t \in (0, 1]$, identical for everyone.
 In order to simplify notation, we will assume, contrary to the convention in the search literature, that when a buyer acquires information in a given period, he can consume the good in that same period.